svenstaro/bvh/README.md

 ### Optimization

+> **Warning**
+> The optimization benchmarks here are no longer current, and perform around 1/4 as fast as the current implementation.
+> This section needs to be revisited.

 The benchmarks for how long it takes to update the scene also contain a randomization process which takes some time.

 ```C